 HSPE1 / HSP10 / Chaperonin 10 is a major heat shock protein which functions as a chaperonin.
 Its structure consists of a heptameric ring which binds to another heat shock protein in order to form a symmetric, functional heterodimer which enhances protein folding in an ATP-dependent manner.
 This gene and its co-chaperonin, HSPD1, are arranged in a head-to-head orientation on chromosome 2.
 Naturally occurring read-through transcription occurs between this locus and the neighboring locus MOBKL3.

 Western blot of 10 kDa heat shock protein, mitochondrial antibody at 2 ug/ml.
 Lane 1: EC109 whole cell lysate.
 Lane 2: 293T whole cell lysate.
 Secondary: Goat polyclonal to Rabbit IgG at 1:15000 dilution.
 Predicted band size: 11 kDa.
 Observed band size: 80 kDa Additional bands at: 90 Da.
 We are unsure as to the identity of this extra band.
-This image was taken for the base form of this product.
-Alternate forms, such as conjugated, azide-free, or ready-to-use, have not been tested.
+This image was taken for the unconjugated form of this product.
+Other forms have not been tested.

 Requested From: United States